the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

       → o1 ≡ o2
     unique₂ eps p q r = unique eps p _ q ∙ sym (unique eps p _ r)
 ```
+-->

-Once we have this data, we can use it to construct a value of
+Once we have this data, we can use it to construct a value of type
 `is-colimit`{.Agda}.
-The naturality condition we required above may
+The naturality condition we required above may seem
-seem too weak, but the full naturality condition can be derived from
+too weak, but the full naturality condition can be derived from it and
 the rest of the data.

 <!--